 At this stage the project is ready to be fully documented.
 The documents describe every aspect of the project, its materials, construction methods, systems, fixtures, fittings and finishes.
 The documentation has two purposes.
 In the first instance it will be used to allow the selected builder to price the project.
 Without a full set of documents the builder will have to make assumptions, resulting in an inaccurate quote.
 Once a builder is chosen, the documents are a set of instructions for the builder to follow.

 Every decision that you have made throughout the design process must be graphically illustrated for the builder to know what to build, where and how.
 The documentation also describes the quality of workmanship expected for the project and incorporates the work of all consultants such as engineers into a coordinated set of instructions.

 Stage 4: Construction + Handover

 During construction, we work with the builder to maintain the integrity of the design.
 This ensures that what was drawn in your plans is realised on site, and the final outcome meets your expectations.
 We’ll prepare and issue additional details and sketches to the builder, and answer queries as they arise during the construction phase.
-We will administer the project and contract on your behalf during this stage, keeping track of monies spent, the construction schedule and resolving any issues as they arise on site.
-In addition to making periodic visits to the construction site, we will meet with specialist suppliers – such as the joiner and/or steel fabricator – to review their progress and instruct on any necessary modifications.
+We will administer the project and contract on your behalf during this stage, keeping track of the project and resolving any issues as they arise on site.
+In addition to making periodic visits to the construction site, we will meet with specialist suppliers – such as the joiner and steel fabricator – to review their progress and instruct on any necessary modifications.
 At the end of the construction phase, we’ll carry out a final inspection on your behalf, noting any small defective or incomplete building work.
-We’ll withhold final payment from the builder until these defects are rectified to our satisfaction.
+We’ll work in collaboration with the builder until these defects are rectified.
 And, once the occupancy certificate is issued by the certifier, it’s time for you to move in and enjoy your new home.